• Recipes

 • For a creamier ricotta, substitute a cup of heavy cream for one of the cups of milk.

-• You could citric acid in place of the lemon juice or vinegar.
+• You could use citric acid in place of the lemon juice or vinegar.
 Dissolve the citric acid in a small amount of water before adding it to the milk.
 This ensures even distribution and prevents clumping.
-As a general rule, you can use around 1/4 teaspoon of citric acid per cup of milk.
+As a general rule, you can use around ¼ teaspoon of citric acid per cup of milk.

 Frequently asked questions